aprzygon15/przygonska-portfolio/critique-by-design.md

 ## AI acknowledgements
-_If you used AI to help troubleshoot why the clickable links to my pages were not working properly.
+I Googled help troubleshoot why the clickable links to my pages were not working properly, which is technically the AI tool called Gemini.